nbatta/ProjProf/README.md

 # ProjProf

-## Projection code for spherically symmetric density and pressure profiles to SZ observables
+## Projection code for spherically symmetric electron density and electron pressure profiles to SZ observables

 Should be self-contained no external libraries